chiyeon/dots/README.md

 udevadm trigger
 ```
 3. Check:

+Run: `udevadm info /sys/class/input/event#`

-(The # is probably 6.
+> (The # is probably 6.
 You can check with sudo evtest, finding "Thinkpad Extra Buttons")

+Check on the right `KEYBOARD_KEY_` values, probably `4b, 4c, 4d`.
+They should be `previoussong, playpause, nextsong`, which can be verified in `/usr/include/linux/input-event-codes.h`

 ### TLP settings
 Copy `extras/tlp.conf` to `/etc/tlp.conf`
 Be sure to enable/restart tlp

-Run: `udevadm info /sys/class/input/event#`
-Check on the right `KEYBOARD_KEY_` values, probably `4b, 4c, 4d`.
-They should be `previoussong, playpause, nextsong`, which can be verified in `/usr/include/linux/input-event-codes.h`